LWC-Essentials/storybook/README.md

 ### Composition
-The main application is exposing it own stories as well as the stories defined in the library.
+The main application is exposing its own stories as well as the stories defined in the library.
 For that, it uses the [Composition](https://medium.com/storybookjs/storybook-composition-af0da9084fba) mechanism.
 To enable composition, the library must be deployed as a static site with a properly generated `stories.json` file.
-Then, the application can either explicitely include it (see: `main.js - refs`) or implicitly if the library it includes features an entry in its `package.json` (automatic loading).
+Then, the application can either explicitly include it (see: `main.js - refs`) or implicitly if the library it includes features an entry in its `package.json` (automatic loading).
 This sample project uses the later, which makes it trivial to use.

 ## Implementing Storybook